betterscientificsoftware/bssw.io/CuratedContent/KeepingWorkAreaSurfacesClean.md

-# Keeping work area surfaces clean
+# Keeping Work Area Surfaces Clean

 Keeping your work area surfaces clean is a best practice at any time but especially in times of heightend awareness of possible transmission of disease.